lyokha/ngx-export-tools-extra/README.md

 from module *NgxExport.Tools.Resolve* leak as well, because it makes DNS queries regularly.
 To prevent memory leaks, you can clone *resolv* from [this fork](https://github.com/lyokha/resolv) and *v1-install* it from the source.
-Or, if you prefer *v2-build*, simply put
+Or, if you prefer *v2-build*, simply put lines

 ```cabal
 source-repository-package